Wildlife Field Trips

 fullsizerenderweb

-PREVIOUS WILDLIFE WALKS SINCE 2016
+PREVIOUS WILDLIFE FIELD TRIPS SINCE 2016

 06 March 2024: Melton Country Park, led by Jim and Sue Graham – Melton Country Park covers some 140 acres of wildlife lakes, footpaths and trails, close to Melton Mowbray town centre.
 It is managed by Melton Borough Council and has the Scalford Brook Flood Storage Reservoir at its centre.
 Over 650 species have been recorded from the Park by NatureSpot volunteers alone, making this one of the most biodiverse sites in the County.
 Many of the areas however remain under-explored so it will be interesting to see what we can find here.
 Meet at the Melton Country Park Visitor Centre Car Park, Wymondham Way, Melton LE13 1HB.
 There is a café and toilet facilities on site, or we may venture a little further afield to one of the local hostelries for lunch.